-Although Roma and Sinti (often referred to by the controversial label “Gypsies”) have lived in Europe for hundreds of years, they have often faced discrimination, cultural stereotypes, and racial prejudice from non-Romani peoples.
+Although Roma and Sinti (often referred to by the derogatory label “Gypsies”) have lived in Europe for hundreds of years, they have often faced discrimination, cultural stereotypes, and racial prejudice from non-Romani peoples.
 Jews and Romani peoples were the only racially defined groups that the Nazi regime targeted for annihilation.
 Hundreds of thousands of Roma and Sinti were murdered during the Holocaust.

 Roma & Sinti